dper/pumptweet/README.md

 All of the values in `[pump]` and `[twitter]` must be filled in, but the two entries in `[history]` can be left blank.
 If you fail to fill in the top two sections, you'll get some kind of error when running the script.
 For convenience, a file called `PumpTweet.ini.blank` is included.
 Copy that file or the above text to `PumpTweet.ini` and fill in the necessary sections.

-The `PumpTweet.ini` file should be in the base installation directory.
-For example, in the above two sections, I installed pumptweet into `~/pumptweet`.
+Place the `PumpTweet.ini` filein the base installation directory.
+For example, I installed pumptweet into `~/pumptweet` earlier in this document.
 My configuration file should be located at `~/pumptweet/PumpTweet.ini`.

 Configuring Pump
 ================